YunchaoYang/ppiclF-doc/source/acknowledge.rst

 Contributions
 ^^^^^^^^^^^^^
-There have been numerous suggestions and reworking of ppiclF over the past few years, including valuable input from the Nek5000_ and the UF-CMT_ teams.
+There have been numerous suggestions and reworking of ppiclF over the past few years, including valuable input from the Nek5000_ and the UF-CCMT_ teams.

 .. admonition:: Recommended reading
    :class: note